Anatomical terms of location: Hands and feet

-Similarly, in the forearm, for clarity, the sides are named after the bones.
-Structures closer to the radius are radial, structures closer to the ulna are ulnar, and structures relating to both bones are referred to as radioulnar.
+Similarly, in the limbs for clarity, the sides are named after the bones.
+In the forearm, structures closer to the radius are radial, structures closer to the ulna are ulnar, and structures relating to both bones are referred to as radioulnar, such as the distal radioulnar joint.
 Similarly, in the lower leg, structures near the tibia (shinbone) are tibial and structures near the fibula are fibular (or peroneal).

 Rotational direction

 Anteversion and retroversion are complementary terms describing an anatomical structure that is rotated forwards (towards the front of the body) or backwards (towards the back of the body), relative to some other position.
 They are particularly used to describe the curvature of the uterus.